NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    `data['tempout']` now looks like.
 Do you see a difference?
    It should now be a `list` of `float`s.

+Print `data['tempout']` in a `DEBUG` section of your code to show the difference between a list of floats and our previous list of strings.

 34. [git] Clean up (remove `DEBUG` section), stage, and commit (`git commit -m "Converting tempout to floats"`)

+Clean up, stage and commit.

 35. [python] This seems great, so far!
 But what if we want to read more columns to our data later?
 We will have to change